mehmetalici/problems-vs-algorithms/README.md

 Each solution features a test module that involves individual test-cases for huge, invalid and regular inputs.

 ## Performance Analysis
-The analysis for all seven problems are given under this section.
+An analysis for all seven problems are given under this section.

 ### Problem 1: Finding the Square-Root of an Integer
 #### Description: